 A preview of the Bristol Carriageworks development

-The redevelopment of the Carriageworks and Westmoreland House site in Bristol has moved forwards with the completion of the architectural and engineering pre-novation stage designs for the landmark Bristol development.
+The redevelopment of the Carriageworks and Westmoreland House site in Bristol has moved forward with the completion of the architectural and engineering pre-novation stage designs for the landmark Bristol development.

 The site, bought by the PG Group in 2017, comprised an existing stone and cast iron building called the Carriageworks and a second building, made of reinforced concrete, called Westmoreland House, both in a very dilapidated and unsafe condition having lain empty and derelict for a number of years.